 Each mode of transportation has its own set of regulations.
-FedEx, UPS, DHL, or other carriers will ask to see this certification in order to send out the hazmat.
-The hazmat certification can be obtained at any time online or at a training facilitly.
-Once you have this certification you may be able to start shipping or transporting immediately unless you need an endorsement.
+FedEx, UPS, DHL or other carriers will ask to see this certification in order to send out the hazmat.
+The hazmat certification can be obtained at any time online or at a training facility.
+Once you have this certification, you may be able to start shipping or transporting immediately unless you need an endorsement.

-If you manufacture, dispose of, or ship highly dangerous chemicals, explosives (such as fireworks), gases, or other dangerous materials, or you just ship over 1,000 lbs of table 2 materials you will need an endorsement.
-HazMat employers should ensure employees are trained, tested, and certified within:
+If you manufacture, dispose of or ship highly dangerous chemicals, explosives such as fireworks, gases or other dangerous materials, or you just ship over 1,000 lbs of table 2 materials, you will need an endorsement.
+Hazmat employers should ensure employees are trained, tested and certified within:

 - 90 days of employment